Gold Arrow Camp has taught me to be brave and reach my goals.

 One of the valuable skills that we can teach our kids is how to set and reach goals.
 The start of a new year offers a great clean slate to think about and write down some goals.
 But goals can be made any time.
 This year, I’m planning to work on just one goal at a time, rather than on many, unrealistic resolutions.

 At our opening campfires at camp, counselors ask kids to share something they want to accomplish at camp.
-The goal might be trying an acIMG_2516tivity they’re a little bit scared of, reaching a specific milestone at an activity, or sometimes it’s a social goal, like getting up on stage in front of a big group or making a new friend.
+The goal might be trying an activity they’re a little bit scared of, reaching a specific milestone at an activity, or sometimes it’s a social goal, like getting up on stage in front of a big group or making a new friend.
 We encourage kids to think of something that is outside their comfort zone and a little bit challenging, because those goals are the ones that lead to the greatest feelings of pride and accomplishment.

 What about trying the same thing at home?
 Have each family member share something they’ve dreamed of learning or trying or changing but never have.
 Then, as a follow up, have them set a realistic, SMART goal around that particular area.
 Write down each family member’s goal and provide each other with encouragement and support to reach the goal.
 Try just one goal per person so that it doesn’t get overwhelming.